ahmedalaa14/Complete-CI-CD/monitoring/README.md

 ## Deployment

-- To deploy Prometheus and Grafana, follow these steps:
+- To deploy Prometheus and Grafana, follow these steps :

 1. Clone this repository: